Cadbury's Chocolate Factory, Tasmania: Production

-Ethics and sustainability
+Sustainability

-In April 2009, Cadbury Australia announced its commitment to Dairy Milk chocolate blocks achieving fair trade certification by Easter 2010.
+In April 2009, Cadbury Australia announced its commitment to Dairy Milk chocolate blocks achieving Fairtrade International certification by Easter 2010.

-When Cadbury was purchased by Mondelēz International in 2010, the parent company was already devising its own internal sustainability programme, named Cocoa Life, which commenced in 2012.
-In 2016, Mondelēz International discontinued Cadbury Dairy Milk's Fairtrade certification in favour for the Cocoa Life program.
-Labelling citing Fairtrade International had partnered with Mondelēz International for the Cocoa Life program appeared on packaging, which also saw the removal of the International Fairtrade Certification Mark.
+When Cadbury was purchased by Mondelez International in 2010, the parent company was already devising its own internal sustainability programme, named Cocoa Life, which commenced in 2012.
+In 2016, Mondelez International discontinued Cadbury Dairy Milk's Fairtrade certification in favour for the Cocoa Life program.
+Labelling citing Fairtrade International had partnered with Mondelez International for the Cocoa Life program appeared on packaging, which also saw the removal of the International Fairtrade Certification Mark.
 100% sustainable cocoa in Cadbury's Australian-made goods was achieved in 2021 due to the Cocoa Life programme.

 In September 2022, Cadbury Australia announced that all future Dairy Milk varieties would be wrapped in 30% recycled soft plastic, replacing former single-use packaging.

-Claremont staples

-Australian market staples manufactured at Claremont include:
+Packaging was further increased to 50% recycled soft plastic in the first quarter of 2024.